Glencore widens review of assets, eyes acquisitions - NewsBreak

 Glencore is now looking for a 15% reduction in so-called Scope I and II emissions by 2026 compared to 2019, and 50% by 2035, from a previous target of 40%.

-Thermal coal is the most polluting fossil fuel and other major mining companies, including Rio Tinto (RIO.L), (RIO.AX) and Anglo American (AAL.L), have sold or spun off their coal assets to meet emissions targets and shift towards sustainable energy.
+Thermal coal is the most polluting fossil fuel and other major mining companies, including Rio Tinto and Anglo American, have sold or spun off their coal assets to meet emissions targets and shift towards sustainable energy.

-Thermal coal prices, however, have recently soared on power shortages in China and a European gas squeeze, partly helping Glencore stock rise more than 50% this year.
+Thermal coal prices however have recently soared on Chinese power shortages and a European gas squeeze, partly helping Glencore stock rise more than 50% this year.

-Reporting by Clara Denina and Zandi Shabalala; Editing by Jan Harvey and Susan Fenton
+The company said on Thursday it expects adjusted earnings before interest, taxes, depreciation and amortisation (EBITDA) from its coal assets of around $5.3 billion-$5.5 billion in 2021 and $6.3 billion next year.
+(Editing by Jan Harvey)

 Comments / 0